1. Overview

 • DHSC for England

-Capital inputs include information on UK capital consumption, for which data is available from the UK National Accounts (UK NA).
+Capital inputs include information on UK capital consumption, for which data are available from the UK National Accounts.

-The geographic coverage for deflators is described below, which are either UK-wide or England only deflators.
+The geographic coverage for deflators is now described, which are either UK-wide or England-only deflators.
 Where deflators are available for England only, the same rate of price increase is assumed for the other countries of the UK.

 Intermediate consumption other than that specified (includes NHS providers) in: